-The first project of its kind in Bellevue, the East Bellevue Demonstration Greenway is intended to make it easier for people to bicycle around the neighborhood and reach nearby destinations.
+The first project of its kind in Bellevue, the East Bellevue Demonstration Greenway is intended to make it easier for people to bicycle and walk around the neighborhood to reach nearby destinations.
 The two-mile long greenway (map) was installed in late August and early September, 2021, along 166th and 165th avenues, from Southeast 14th Street to Northup Way.
-The “demonstration” aspect of the project means the city will use quick-build, low-cost treatments, and that residents will be encouraged to provide feedback before, during and after installation.
+The “demonstration” aspect of the project means the city used quick-build, low-cost treatments, and that residents are encouraged to provide feedback before, during and after installation.